 But Special Olympics wasn't just about growth to Sarge - it was about making change.
 He saw how Special Olympics could be used for peacebuilding between nations with political discord or unrest.
 He believed in the unifying effect of a simple sporting event - and used sports as a doorway to dialogue about the human rights issues surrounding people with intellectual disabilities.

 Jamie Kirkpatrick, the Director of International Programs during Sarge's tenure, stated:

 "He was a tireless ambassador for change: passionate, optimistic, energetic, vigorous, and always joyful.
 On long international flights, he would spend the hours reading his missal or reflecting on what needed to be done to advance the cause of people with intellectual disabilities in some new corner of the globe.
 In many countries, he literally opened the door for athletes, families, and volunteers, breaking down barriers of language and cultures while offering a new vision of achievement, inclusion, and love.
 These travels always seemed to renew Sarge; the world was his stage and he loved making it a better place for all of us."

 Today, Special Olympics is active in 170 countries with more than two-thirds of the athletes coming from outside the United States -- and China boasts the largest program in the world.

-One significant part of Shriver's legacy as it relates to the Special Olympics is the fact that his son, Timothy has continued that expansion of the organization in his capacity as Chairman of the Board of the organization.
-He has worked tirelessly to solidify Special Olympics' place in the international world.
+Sarge and Eunice's son Timothy has continued the expansion of the organization in his capacity as Chairman of the Board of the organization.
+He has worked tirelessly to solidify Special Olympics' place in the international community.
 Today, Special Olympics reaches 4.5 million athletes through 228 programs in 170 countries.
 It continues to inspire millions of coaches, volunteers, staff, and especially government and political figures around the world to make changes on behalf of people with intellectual disabilities.